 I recently filmed a deer hunting legend of a buck for us at DHBB.
 It was a great experience and one I’ll never forget.
-I harvested a big deer an 11 pointer back in October with my bow and got to film my good friend and fellow DHBB Pro-staff member Troy for a week of getting after whitetails here in Kansas.
+I harvested a big deer an 11 pointer back in October with my bow.
+Then I got to film my good friend and fellow DHBB Pro-staff member Troy for a week of getting after whitetails here in Kansas.
 I have seen a lot of whitetails and some really nice bucks.
-As a matter of fact I saw the biggest buck I have ever seen in my life while in the woods, he was a real deer hunting legend in our minds that we were hoping to get a shot at.
+As a matter of fact I saw the biggest buck I have ever seen in my life while in the woods.
+He was a real deer hunting legend in our minds that we were hoping to get a shot at.

 Deer Hunting Legend

 Troy arrived in Kansas on November the 8th and a cold front was moving in the day he arrived.
 With the recent activity you could just tell this cold front was going to have the big boys up and on their feet during daylight hours.
 I had been seeing a really nice buck that we appropriately named “Horn Donkey”.
 He started showing up in late October on my trail camera pictures.
 To my surprise he was living right behind my house.

-I picked Troy up at the airport and it was raining and cold no need for polarized sunglasses for sure on this day.
+I picked Troy up at the airport and it was raining and cold no need for sunglasses for sure on this day.
 We made a quick visit to Cabellas and then arrived at my house around lunch time.
 Troy got unpacked and we had some venison stew for lunch and then Troy shot his bow.
 We decided to hunt a different location than where we were getting the trail camera pictures of “Horn Donkey” because the wind was unfavorable.